-Other types include retail properties and shops, more industrial and manufacturing areas, whether that’s the basic office areas or more specialized and in-depth production areas, and more unusual scenarios like schools, medical venues practices, hospitals, saloons, and spas.
+Other types include retail properties and shops, more industrial and manufacturing areas, whether that’s the basic office areas or more specialised and in-depth production areas, and more unusual places like schools, medical venues practices, hospitals, saloons, and spas.

 2.4 General Clean